openstack-infra/system-config/doc/source/sysadmin.rst

 The `modules/` directory holds puppet modules that abstractly describe the configuration of a service.
-Ideally, these should have no OpenStack-specific information in them, and eventually they should all become modules that are directly consumed from PuppetForge, only existing in the config repo during an initial incubation period.
-This is not yet the case, so you may find OpenStack-specific configuration in these modules, though we are working to reduce it.
+Ideally, these should have no OpenContrail-specific information in them, and eventually they should all become modules that are directly consumed from PuppetForge, only existing in the config repo during an initial incubation period.
+This is not yet the case, so you may find OpenContrail-specific configuration in these modules, though we are working to reduce it.

-The `modules/opencontrail_project/manifests/` directory holds configuration for each of the servers that the OpenStack project runs.
+The `modules/opencontrail_project/manifests/` directory holds configuration for each of the servers that the OpenContrail project runs.
-Think of these manifests as describing how OpenStack runs a particular service.
+Think of these manifests as describing how OpenContrail runs a particular service.
 However, no site-specific configuration such as hostnames or credentials should be included in these files.
-This is what lets you easily test an OpenStack project manifest on your own server.
+This is what lets you easily test an OpenContrail project manifest on your own server.

-Finally, the `manifests/site.pp` file contains the information that is specific to the actual servers that OpenStack runs.
+Finally, the `manifests/site.pp` file contains the information that is specific to the actual servers that OpenContrail runs.
 These should be very simple node definitions that largely exist simply to provide private date from hiera to the more robust manifests in the `opencontrail_project` modules.